keycloak/keycloak/js/apps/admin-ui/CONTRIBUTING.md

 node --version
 ```

+For the `pnpm` command to be available, run the command `corepack enable` once.

 In order to run the Keycloak server you will also have to install the Java Development Kit (JDK).
 We recommend that you use the same version of the JDK as [required by the Keycloak server](https://github.com/keycloak/keycloak/blob/main/docs/building.md#building-from-source).

 ### Running the Keycloak server